129th International Brigade

-The CXXIX International Brigade or 129th International Brigade was a military unit of the International Brigades during the Spanish Civil War.
+The 129th International Brigade was a military unit of the International Brigades during the Spanish Civil War.
 Its members were from a number of different countries thus it was also known as "Forty Nations Brigade" (Brigada de las cuarenta naciones).

 History

 129th Mixed Brigade

 A predecessor 129th Mixed Brigade had been established in 1937 made up mainly of POUM militiamen.
 It was made part of the new 29th Division of the Spanish Republican Army and saw its baptism of fire in Northern Aragon.
 Owing to its alleged faulty performance in the combats of the Battle of Sabiñánigo and the Huesca Offensive, both the brigade and the division were wrapped up.
 The disbandment, however, fell in line with the persecution of the POUM by the Communists following the May Events of 1937 in Barcelona.